npanuhin/edu-JetBrains-Git-Conflict-Detector/README.md

 - A remote-only branch `branchA`, which is one commit ahead of the merge-base commit
 - A local-only branch `branchB`, which is also one commit ahead of the merge-base commit

+<a id="origin"></a>
 > [!NOTE]
-> The project does not rely on a local copy of `branchA`, meaning it can be out of sync with `origin/branchA` or even absent entirely.
+> The project does not rely on a local copy of `branchA`, meaning it may be out of sync with `origin/branchA` or even absent entirely.
 In this demo, `branchA` exists only remotely to emphasize this.
+That's why I prefix it with `origin/` — ensuring that `git merge-base branchB origin/branchA` works correctly.
+Without this, `git merge-base branchB branchA` would fail if `branchA` is missing locally.

 For your convenience, here is a visual representation: